 Reach out to a treatment provider and learn how you can create the life you want.

 - Weak pulse

 History Of OxyContin

 1993 marked the beginning of OxyContin testing and research, which found that while the drug proved to be a powerful analgesic, it had some drawbacks.
 Over 80% of the participants reported adverse events during their trial use of OxyContin.
-Despite these startling results, Purdue pushed forward into planning their marketing campaign siting the effective analgesic (pain killing) power of OxyContin.
-They chose to focus on the success of the pain killing rather than the problematic side effects.
+Despite these startling results, Purdue pushed forward into planning their marketing campaign citing the effective analgesic (pain-killing) power of OxyContin.
+They chose to focus on the efficacy of the pain-killing rather than the problematic side effects.